trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 But societies also depend on nobody comprehending everything, single humans only see their small bit of the bigger picture and cooperate with others to produce society.
 This cooperation is facilitated by trust between humans.
 Trust is evolutionarily extremely new and uniquely human.
 We can spend time with strangers, not related to us, without going mad, just passing them by on the street.

 > Evolution in two realms, genetic and cultural, has created in us the capacity to know ourselves.
-But in spite of several millennia of ever-expanding intelligent design, we still are just staying afloat in a flood of puzzles and problems, many of them created by our own efforts of comprehension, and there are dangers that could cut short our quest before we — or our descendants — can satisfy our ravenous curiosity.
+But in spite of several millennia of ever-expanding intelligent design, we still are just staying afloat in a flood of puzzles and problems, many of them created by our efforts of comprehension, and there are dangers that could cut short our quest before we — or our descendants — can satisfy our ravenous curiosity.

 And that...
 Would be a pity.